idaholab/moose/modules/stochastic_tools/doc/content/source/reporters/AdaptiveMonteCarloDecision.md

   scheme to sample sufficiently in the failure region given a model.
 See [AdaptiveImportanceSampler](AdaptiveImportanceSampler.md) for more information.

+- +Parallel Subset Simulation (PSS)+

+  PSS can be used for characterizing probabilistic failure or performing optimization under uncertainty efficiently when dealing with expensive finite element models.
+This method works by creating intermediate failure thresholds and using hundreds of Markov chains to efficiently propagate to regions of the input parameter space that are most significant for either failure characterization or optimization.
+See [ParallelSubsetSimulation](ParallelSubsetSimulation.md) for more information.

 !syntax parameters /Reporters/AdaptiveMonteCarloDecision

 !syntax inputs /Reporters/AdaptiveMonteCarloDecision